No products in the cart.

 How To Skip The Decarboxylation Process

-Yes.
 Sort of.
-Out of all of the methods laid out in this piece, this takes the most patience.
+Out of all of the methods laid out in this post, this takes the most patience.

-You may notice that after you vaporize your cannabis flower, it will come out brown and smelling of stale popcorn— reminiscent of decarboxylated cannabis.
+If you vaporize your hemp flower, you may notice that it will come out brown and smelling of stale popcorn— reminiscent of decarboxylated cannabis.
 That’s no coincidence.
-When you vape your cannabis flower, you’re decarboxylating it.
+When you vape your hemp flower, you’re decarboxylating it.
 Save the flower that you vaporize.
-When you collect enough of this post-vaped flower, you can use it to infuse it into oil.
+When you collect enough of this already-vaped bud (AVB,) you can infuse it into oil for edibles.

 What’s The Best Decarboxylation Method?

 There is no best decarboxylation method.
-There are only optimal temperatures and times.
-As long as you can adhere to them, you’ll unlock the true potential of your cannabis flower.
+There are only optimal decarboxylation temperatures and times.
+As long as you can adhere to them and have patience, you’ll be able to unlock the true potential of your hemp flower.